All Episodes

 The 167 stranded U.S. citizens have been holed up on the Maria Dolores since Wednesday as rough weather has prevented the ship from leaving.

 The Dolores left Tripoli 6.37 a.m.
-Eastern Standard Time, expected to reach its destination, uh Malta at around three o'clock this afternoon.
+Eastern Standard Time, expected to reach its destination, Malta, at around 3 o'clock this afternoon.

 The Maria Dolores is a new vessel built for Mediterranean seas.

-I can only imagine a captain was refusing to sail because he felt the vessel wasn't capable enough of taking the sea on.
+I can only imagine the captain was refusing to sail because he felt the vessel wasn't capable enough of taking the sea on.

-The U.S. needed to charter a bigger boat like the Greeks.
+The U.S. needed to charter a bigger boat like the Greeks, but they didn't.

-Somebody's saying he hasn't really gone full blown on Qaddafi yet because he had been able to get all of America, uh, all the American citizens out of there.
+Somebody's saying he hasn't really gone full-blown on Qaddafi yet because he hasn't been able to get all of America, all American citizens out of there.

 Go out and charter too small a boat.